superxc3/xcmkb/list of items/list of keyboards/numpad-macropad/!ExclamationumpadV2/readme.md

 - Underglow
 - 17 LED per key and 2 under the knobs (optional), +RM20

 Note that acrylic feet has been removed for v2.
+Additional RM15 for ! acrylic feet.

 ## Key Remap
 Only launch one application each time to avoid conflict.